London's FTSE 100 set for worst week since October on lockdown worries | Business

 London's FTSE 100 set for worst week since October on lockdown worries

-The FTSE 100 dropped on Friday and was set to record its worst week since October as stalled vaccine rollouts and lockdowns to curb the spread of contagious new coronavirus strains kept investors from jumping into riskier assets.
-The blue-chip FTSE 100 index dropped 1.7%, with energy and mining stocks being top drags for the week, while the mid-cap index fell 1.3%.
+The FTSE 100 fell on Friday and was set to record its worst week since October, as stalled vaccine rollouts and lockdowns to curb the spread of contagious new coronavirus strains kept investors from jumping into riskier assets.
+The blue-chip FTSE 100 index dropped 0.9%, with energy and mining stocks being top drags for the week, while the mid-cap index fell 0.7%.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)